vedya13/AWS-Cloud-Projects/RDS-MySQL-Setup/README.md

 ## Project Overview

 This project demonstrates the deployment and configuration of an Amazon RDS MySQL database instance on AWS.
-The objective was to create a development database environment, configure connectivity, and prepare the database for application use.
+The objective was to create a development database environment, configure networking and security settings, and establish database connectivity.

 ---